analytiq-hub/sigagent.github.io/religion/the_diary_of_happiness.md

 And the secret of those who cannot fit into the totalitarian abyss is simple: they love life, not death.

-But death—who alone has conquered it?
-The One who trampled it with His own death.
+But death — who Alone has conquered it?
+The One who, raised from the dead, dieth no more.

 #### Links